ABOUT THRIVE 2027

 Objective 3.2 Serve as a thought leader on issues and infrastructure affecting economic competitiveness.

 Provide data and information to shed light on needs in areas such as transportation, broadband, workforce, and other infrastructure.

-- Be an information resources to advocacy organizations such has chambers, local government, GO Virginia, and others.
+- Be an information resource to advocacy organizations such as chambers, local government, GO Virginia, and others.

-- Serve as an information resources to the private sector by providing regular updates and special reports through chambers, The Business Council, Verge, and trade organizations.
+- Serve as an information resource to the private sector by providing regular updates and special reports through chambers, The Business Council, Verge, and trade organizations.